Hang Tien Exploration Tour

 The basic physical fitness requirements for participating in the Hang Tien Exploration Tour include:

-- Trekking experience requirements: Within the last 12 months, it is required to have trekking experience, at least one overnight-trek, and 1-2 day-treks with the following tour elements: trekking routes through forest/mountain/rocky/steep terrains, covering a minimum distance of 8km per day (equivalent to 5 miles per day), with an elevation gain of at least 300m.
+• Trekking experience requirements: Within the last 12 months, it is required to have trekking experience, at least one overnight camp trek, OR 1-2 day-treks with the following tour elements: trekking routes through forest/mountain/rocky/steep terrains, covering a minimum distance of 8km per day (equivalent to 5 miles per day), with an elevation gain of at least 300m.

 - Run continuously for 5km in 50 minutes or walk for 75 minutes.